Locally Constant Fibrations and Positivity of Curvature: Fibrations and Splittings of the relative Tangent Sequence

 Then $\mathscr{L}_F$ is ample as a linear combination of ample classes and clearly its numerical class is $G'$-invariant.
-Possibly replacing $\mathscr{L}_F$ by some multiple (to get rid of the torsion) we may assume that even
+Possibly replacing $\mathscr{L}_F$ by some multiple (to get rid of the torsion) we can assume that even